anbrav0/anbrav0/README.md

 🧩 Ask me about Statistics/Public Health/Health disparities

-📚 My interests include substance use disorders, reproducible data, and open sourced science and machine learning
+📚 My interests include substance use disorders, reproducible data, open sourced science, and machine learning

 🔍 My goals are to continue improving my data science skills in R programming as well as continue my research in identifying risk factors in Latino/Latinx communities that contributed to the onset of adolescent and young adult substance abuse